Learning more about the…

 • Nutrition program for the children (now supported daily by the Vibrant Village Foundation)

-• Funds for a dozen students to continue their education in secondary school
+• Funds for over a dozen students to continue their education in secondary school

 • Two latrines for FEED Headquarters and repairs

 • Supplies and educational materials for teachers & schools & soccer balls, jump ropes and